Kerry Ruef - Founder and Director

-Kerry is a dynamic, innovative educator whose goal is to give kids (and adults) the most efficient and powerful intellectual tools for success in life.
+Kerry Ruef - Creator and Director Kerry Ruef is an innovator and educator whose mission is to give kids and adults the most efficient (and delightful) intellectual tools for success.

 "On a hot summer day, in 1988, I'd